bahsim/list-nest/README.md

 - Basic GenAI suggestion (1-2 items from history)
 - Simple UI: view, add, edit, remove, mark as bought

+## MVP Description (User-Focused)

+ListNest is a collaborative grocery shopping app designed for families.
+The MVP focuses on core list management, real-time collaboration, and simple organization.
+Users can add, edit, and categorize items, track what's bought, and view their shopping history.
+The interface is mobile-first, intuitive, and supports basic category management.

+**Key MVP Features:**
+- Add, edit, and delete grocery items
+- Mark items as bought or restore them
+- Organize items by custom categories
+- View purchase history, filter by date/category
+- Simple, responsive UI for mobile use

 > See `/pre-development/Planning/02 - MVP scope.md` and `/pre-development/Discovery/01 - app idea v2.md` for more details.